1GORDON/Blog-app/README.md

 ## Acknowledgments

-- This project built in Microverse's Fourth Module's Capstone.
+- This project built in Microverse's FIFth Module.

-## 📝 License

-This project is [MIT](./MIT.md) licensed.